lagwy/DOcloud-Cutting-Stock-Java-Sample/README.md

 ## Optimization Problem

-This example illustrates how to use the DOcloud API to iteratively solve a multi-model, a series of linked optimization problems.
+This example illustrates how to use the DOcplexcloud API to iteratively solve a multi-model, a series of linked optimization problems.
 The cutting stock problem is a classic example of the column-generation algorithm for solving large, structured optimization models.
 This example is adapted from the IBM CPLEX Optimization Studio sample library,